Trusted WordPress tutorials, when you need them most.

 How to Merge Two WordPress Sites Together Without Losing SEO

-Our readers regularly ask us about the best way to merge two sites without losing SEO.
+Our readers regularly ask us the best way to merge two sites without losing SEO.
+This is a common concern, as keeping search engine visibility during the transition will help you maintain traffic and authority.
 Luckily, WordPress comes with built-in tools to do this easily.

 In this article, we will show you how to properly merge two WordPress sites together.
 We will cover all the important steps for a smooth transition that preserves your valuable SEO rankings.